-MILWAUKEE — The Marquette University College of Nursing today announced a new Doctor of Nursing Practice Nurse Anesthesia Program designed to meet a growing demand for nurse anesthetists.
+MILWAUKEE — The Marquette University College of Nursing has announced a new Doctor of Nursing Practice Nurse Anesthesia Program designed to meet a growing demand for nurse anesthetists.
 The program will bring together the nursing education and research expertise of Marquette with the clinical and educational thought leadership of the Medical College of Wisconsin.
 Froedtert & MCW Froedtert Hospital will be a primary teaching site, in addition to other clinical sites that will provide the best learning environments for the students.

 “As the demand for nurse anesthetists continues to grow, this program will address a critical need in the healthcare industry,” said Dr. Janet Wessel Krejci, dean of Marquette’s College of Nursing.
 “Our students will be prepared through rigorous curriculum and clinical experiences as expert clinicians for every setting in which anesthesia is delivered to patients.”